HVAC System Basics for New Homeowners

 • Comfort units, such as an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few choices.

-• Ductwork fixed to return and supply registers in the case of air-forced systems such as ACs, heat pumps and furnaces.
+• Ductwork fixed to return and supply registers with regards to air-forced systems like ACs, heat pumps and furnaces.

-• Radiators or hot water distribution systems like boilers.
+• Radiators or hot water distribution systems in the case of boilers.

 • Indoor air quality equipment, such as an air filter, whole-house humidifier, whole-house dehumidifier, air purifier or energy-recovery ventilator.

-• Thermostat for indoor comfort control.
+• Thermostat for indoor temperature control.

 Recognize the Importance of Preventive Maintenance